Triton-Robotics-Training/Embedded-Week-0/readme.md

 ### Setup steps

-If you will be suing the simulator, there is no setup.
+If you will be using the simulator, there is no setup.
 You can run code [here](https://www.mouser.com/ProductDetail/STMicroelectronics/NUCLEO-F446RE?qs=PRtH0mD6DWYnuBoPSlbRCA%3D%3D).

 If you will be using a board then follow the steps on the [TR-mbed readme](https://github.com/Triton-Robotics/TR-mbed/blob/main/README.md).

 ### Testing your setup

 The most you can do without a physical board to test your setup is to build a blinky and see if it compiles.
-All the rest of our testing, can be done on the online simulator.
+All the rest of our training program, can be done on the online simulator.
 However, it is highly recommended you use a board if you have one.

 # Assignment